CopernicaMarketingSoftware/Documentation/Publisher/en/followups-scripting-subprofile.md

 # Followups: subprofile variable

-A variable that gives access to current subprofile.
+A variable that gives access to current **subprofile**.
 To request a subprofile object please see the documentation on [the account object](./followups-scripting-copernica).

 ## Available properties